LeilaMoussa/problem-solving/README.md

 # problem-solving
 Technical interview questions and some competitive programming problems.
+I include as many approaches as I can with comments.
 Feedback/suggestions and especially hefty testing of all these solutions is very much appreciated.

 1- longestSubsequence.py: given a string S, find the longest subsequence of S out of the words of a dictionary (just a list) D.